Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzVirtualNetworkGateway.md

 ## DESCRIPTION
 The Virtual Network Gateway is the object representing your gateway in Azure.
-The **New-AzureRmVirtualNetworkGateway** cmdlet creates the object of your gateway in Azure based on the Name, Resource Group Name, Location, and IP configuration, as well as the Gateway Type and if VPN, the VPN Type.
+The **New-AzVirtualNetworkGateway** cmdlet creates the object of your gateway in Azure based on the Name, Resource Group Name, Location, and IP configuration, as well as the Gateway Type and if VPN, the VPN Type.
 You can also name the Gateway SKU.
 If this Gateway is being used for Point-to-Site connections, you will also need to include the VPN